open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

 - Vendor specific types

   Any organization may define dedicated types on their own.
   Nevertheless, the meaning of those types must be defined.
   There may be multiple such types provided by different organizations with the same meaning.
   Organizations should share and reuse such types instead of introducing new type names.

   To support a unique namespace for those type names vendor specific types MUST follow a hierarchical naming scheme based on DNS domain names.
   Every type name has to be preceded by a DNS domain owned by the providing organization, like `landscaper.gardener.cloud/blueprint`.
 The local type must follow the above rules for centrally defined type names and is appended, separated by a slash (`/`).

   So, the complete pattern looks as follows:

   ```
   <DNS domain name>/[a-z][a-zA-Z0-9]*
   ```

+  [Artifact Types](../01-model/07-extensions.md#artifact-types) are an extension point within the OCM model.
+  All existing artifact types are listed [here](../04-extensions/01-artifact-types/README.md).

 ## Sources

 A *Source* is an artifact which describes the sources that were used to generate one or more of the resources.
 Source elements do not have specific additional formal attributes.